knexcar/Custom-3D-Racing/README.md

 Note that the file comes as a .zipp in order to prevent programs like Gmail for freaking out over an executable, so the extension must be changed to .zip before opening.

 ## Compiling the Code
 The code was written in Processing, which can be downloaded at [https://processing.org/download/](https://processing.org/download/).
 CUSTOM_3D is the main file, and as required by Processing, it is located within a folder of the same name.
 In addition, the Minim libaray will have to be installed in order to run the program.
-To do this, in the Processing menu, go to Sketch > Import Library > Add Library, and in the "Contribution Manager" window that appears, select "Minim
+To do this, in the Processing menu, go to Sketch > Import Library > Add Library, and in the "Contribution Manager" window that appears, select "Minim".
+The project should now be ready to be run or compiled from within Processing.

 ## Features
 - Rendered in glorious 3d, using only 2d draw methods.